-Read on to track the exhibition through its UK tour to date.
+Read on to track the exhibition through its UK tour.

 On 1st July 2016, Scarlett and Marc launched their trailblazing new project The Danger Tree to commemorate the 100th anniversary of the Battle of the Somme.

-After sell out exhibitions in Greenwich and Liverpool, Scarlett and Marc returned in November 2017 with a new instalment of The Danger Tree, that was unveiled in Birmingham's prestigious International Convention Centre.
+After sell-out exhibitions in Greenwich and Liverpool, Scarlett and Marc returned in November 2017 with a new instalment of The Danger Tree, which was unveiled at Birmingham's prestigious International Convention Centre.

 For the first of its venues in 2018, The Danger Tree took up residence in Manchester.

-"The Bloodsuckers", a piece painted espeicllay for the city, focused on Captain Charlie May.
+'The Bloodsuckers', a piece painted especially for the city, focused on Captain Charlie May.
 Charlie was a journalist for the Manchester Evening News before going to battle and this led him to become a copious diary keeper.
-Scarlett and Marc were given access to Charlie’s diaries in a local museum in Ashton-under-Lyme in order to bring the painting to life.
+Scarlett and Marc were given access to Charlie’s diaries in a local museum in Ashton-under-Lyne in order to bring the painting to life.

 The world-famous Titanic Belfast in Northern Ireland played host to The Danger Tree in August 2018.
-A bespoke music score was composed by Reservoir Dogs film composer Marc Canham for each painting in the exhibition, to bring the artwork to life.
+A bespoke music score was composed by Reservoir Dogs film composer Marc Canham for each painting in the exhibition to evoke their deep emotions.

 Thanks to the steady stream of visitors from cruise ships docked nearby, the exhibition gained a global audience during its time in Belfast.